igorvilar/Address-Book-Swift/README.md

 This is a functional whole project, you only need to compile to test its operation

-API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 License

 This is free software distributed under the terms of the MIT license